fixing patio stains without harsh chemicals

 Rust and mineral stains

-• Efflorescence: This white or grayish powdery film is caused by moisture drawing minerals to the surface of concrete pavers.
-It’s not harmful but can be unsightly.
+• Efflorescence: A white or gray haze caused by moisture pulling minerals to the surface of concrete pavers.

 Pet stains

-• Feces: Can leave behind dark marks and bacteria if not cleaned quickly.
+• Feces: Can leave dark marks and bacteria if not cleaned promptly.

 Safe and effective cleaning alternatives